Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Model Details

-\textbf{Parameters Setting} We set the hyperparameters in our model as follows: the strength of the Wasserstein distance $\lambda_b\in \{50, 100, 150, 200\}$, the strength of negative entropy regularization $\lambda_b=100$, the learning rate about the projected mirror descent as 0.001, and the iterations about the projected mirror descent as $\{50, 100, 500\}$, the strength of short-term outcome loss as $\lambda_o\in\{0.25, 0.5, 0.75\}$.
-Besides, we pre-train the model for 100 epochs without weighting, and then the number of training epochs is 400 with an early stop.
-We use Adam optimizer \cite{kingma2014adam} with a learning rate of $1e-3$ and weight decay of $5e-4$.
-All the experiments are run on the Tesla P40 GPU.
+We set the hyper-parameters in our model as follows: the strength of the Wasserstein distance $\lambda_b\in \{1, 10, 50, 100\}$, the strength of negative entropy regularization $\lambda_e\in \{1e-4, 1e-2\}$, the learning rate about the projected mirror descent as $1e-3$, and the iterations about the projected mirror descent as $\{50, 100\}$, the strength of short-term outcome loss as $\lambda_o\in\{0.25, 0.5, 0.75\}$.
+Besides, we pre-train the model for 100 epochs without weighting, and then the number of training epochs is 400 with early stop.
+We use Adam \cite{kingma2014adam} with learning rate of $1e-3$ and weight decay of $5e-4$.
+All the experiments run on the Nvidia RTX A6000 GPU.